What is EMDR?

 EMDR differs from many traditional therapies in several important ways:

-1. It Works with the Brain’s Natural Healing System
+1. It Works with the Brain’s Natural Processing System

-Rather than focusing primarily on changing thoughts or behaviors, EMDR aims to activate your brain’s natural ability to process and heal from difficult experiences.
-It’s like removing a splinter so your skin can heal, rather than just managing the pain.
+Rather than focusing primarily on changing thoughts or behaviors, EMDR aims to activate your brain’s natural ability to process and integrate difficult experiences.
+It’s like removing a splinter so your skin can recover, rather than just managing the pain.

 2. You Don’t Need to Talk About Everything in Detail